-Joe Biden Warns ‘Children of Color’ Will Suffer if Schools Remain Closed
+Joe Biden Warns ‘Students of Color’ Will Suffer if Schools Remain Closed

 — NEA (@NEAToday) July 3, 2020

-PBS provided video of Biden, who could be seen seated in a chair, wearing a mask, which he removed when NEA President Lily Eskelsen Garcia introduced him:
+PBS provided video of Biden during the virtual convention, who could be seen seated in a chair, wearing a mask, which he removed when NEA President Lily Eskelsen Garcia introduced him:

 Biden said he saw the coronavirus “challenge” coming early on and was calling on President Donald Trump to address it in “late January,” but that, in his view, Trump “failed to take any action” that would get “educators and students back in the classroom.”